 3 Sitio(s) de ejecución

-Mikhail R., born in 1929, has good souvenirs about the life before the war: “I had several Jewish friends at school.
+Mikhail R., born in 1929: “I had several Jewish friends at school.
 There was no difference between us.
-We lived like one family and we never made difference beetwen the Jews and the non Jews.
-But, once the war broke ut and the Germans arrived all the Jews were shot.
+We all lived like one big family and we never made differentiated Jews and non-Jews.
+But, once the war broke out and the Germans arrived, all the Jews were shot.
 Today there are no more Jews living here.”
 (Witness N°742 interviewed in Starobin, on May 14, 2014)

-On August 5, 1941, a new aktion was carried out by an SS detachment and 200 Jews were killed behind the Russian cemetery and behind the slaughterhouse.
-Then, during the whole month of August, different shootings of Jews were carried out by an SS detachment as a “pacification” aktion, as the mayor of the village and several local policemen were shot.
+On August 5, 1941, a new Aktion was carried out by an SS detachment.
+200 Jews were killed behind the Russian cemetery and slaughterhouse.
+Over the course of the month of August, different shootings of Jews were carried out by an SS detachment as a “pacification” Aktion, as the mayor of the village and several local policemen were shot.

-The remaining Jews, around 200, were mainly specialist workers and their families.
-They were gathered in a ghetto on Bolshaya Korpilovskaya street, where they were forced to work for the Germans.
-They were gradually liquidated till the beginning of 1944.
-During the war, a number of Jews also managed to escape to the forests and joined the partisans.
+The remaining Jews, circa.
+200, were mainly skilled workers and their families.
+They were assembled in a ghetto on Bolshaya Korpilovskaya street, where they were forced to work for the Germans.
+They were gradually liquidated, right up until the beginning of 1944.
+During the war, a number of Jews also managed to escape to the forests and join the partisans.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?